jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {'key': 'value'} != {}

-  the dictionary_ stayed the same, the test has to get better
+  the dictionary_ stayed the same

 green: make it pass
 #################################################################################